-Hey hey!
-It’s DD.
 Since I am a Floridian by birth, all of this hiking jargon was new to me.
-I am still trying to figure it out, so .
-What’s that saying – fake it till you make it?
+I am still trying to figure it out, so what’s that saying – “fake it till you make it?”
 While trying to be a bad ass hiker, I always just smiled and laughed like I had a clue what was going on.
 I thought you all might enjoy my hack of hiking words….
-Here’s a list of terms I wish I knew when I started…..
+Here’s a list of hiking terms I wish I knew when I started…..

 Backcountry – Area where no there are no maintained buildings or roads.
 Or cell phone service.
 You’re on your own!

 Blaze – Term used when referring to a trail indicator found on a tree.
-Maine trails have blue blazes, while the AT has white blazes)
+Maine trails have blue blazes, while the AT has white blazes.

 Bushwhacking: To travel through an area where no path or markers exists; such as through the woods.
 Most of the time this requires clearing your own path (usually with a machete or other instrument).
-Usually used to create a shortcut to another trail.
+Don’t do this unless you have to.

-Cathole – A pit to bury your poo in, typically 6-8 inches deep.
+Cathole – A pit to bury your poop in, typically 6-8 inches deep.
 Wondering how to poop in the woods?
 We’ve got you.
 Read more here.

 Col– The low point between two mountain peaks or a gap in a ridge, usually saddle shaped.